rfebbo/guru/README.md

 ## **Known Issues**

 ### **CDF Instance Parameter Mismatch**
 Currently when setting parameters for instances like the width of a transistor, 'wt', there can be unpredicable behavior.
 To help with this, when a save is performed the CDF callbacks are performed for each instance in the schematic.
-Then the user requested parameters are checked against the actual ones and if there is a difference Virtuosopy will warn the user.
+Then the user requested parameters are checked against the actual ones and if there is a difference guru will warn the user.
 Also, as seen in the example setting 'wf' to a blank string helps produce predictable behabior.

 ### **Calling Redraw without a window open results in a error**